andifalk/microservices-auth-authz-spring-security/lab1/README.md

 In the lab 1 folder you find 2 applications:

-* __library-server-initial__: This is the application we will use as starting point for this lab
+* __initial__: This is the application we will use as starting point for this lab
+* __final-automatic__:  This is the completed application for this lab using automatic standard authorization mapping of scopes to JWT principal
+* __final-jwt__: This is the completed application for this lab using custom authorization mapping with JWT principal
-* __library-server-complete__: This application is the completed reference for this lab
+* __final-user__: This is the completed application for this lab using full custom user mapping with _User_ class as principal

 ## Start the Lab